All Episodes

 Time Text

-Welcome to today's edition of The Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 You know, something's happening to me that I never thought would happen.

-I'm worn out of football by five o'clock on Sunday afternoon.
+I'm worn out of football.

-I've had enough.
+By 5 o'clock on Sunday afternoon, I've had enough.

 I don't care what's going on.

-I never thought that would be the case.
+I never thought, I never thought that would be the case.

-I mean, I used to be, well, you people know you stick to the issues people.
+I mean, I used to be, well, you people know you stick to the issues, people.

-Golf or football or whatever, you just got ticked off at me talking about it a lot.
+You just got ticked off at me talking about it a lot.

-I'll tell you the game is.
+I'll tell you, the game is, I don't know.

 I've been thinking about it and I know what's going on.